EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 ---

 ## OOP Principles application :computer:
-This project employs Object-Oriented Programming (OOP) principles to ensure modularity, scalability, and maintainability:
+:cat: This project employs Object-Oriented Programming (OOP) principles to ensure modularity, scalability, and maintainability:

 ### Encapsulation :pill:
 * Each class (Book, BookCategory, User) encapsulates its data and methods, ensuring that related functionalities are grouped logically.